What is the GNI Innovation Challenge?

 The ambition and intent of the Innovation Challenge in the Latin America is bold: to help incentivise innovation and spark new thinking, which could come from anywhere in the news ecosystem, to give news organizations - of all sizes - the space to try some new things.

 The Challenge is open to news organizations that aim to produce original journalism whose projects focus on innovation towards creating a more sustainable and diverse news ecosystem.
 Established publishers, online-only players, news startups, publisher consortia and local industry associations as well as freelancers and sole traders, are eligible to apply.
 Applicants should be based in the Latin America region and have their principal place of business there (eligible countries listed in Terms & Conditions).

-The application window opens on April 20th and closes on June 7th at 23:59 Central Time Zone.
+The application window was open on April 20th and closed on June 7th at 23:59 Central Time Zone.